HDF5

 Parameters

-• fileName: a string indicating the HDF5 file name.
+• fileName: A STRING scalar indicating the HDF5 file name.

-• datasetName: the dataset name, i.e., the table name of type string.
-It can be obtained by using ls or lsTable.
+• datasetName: A STRING scalar indicating the dataset name, i.e., the table name.
+It can be obtained using ls or lsTable.

-• schema: a table with column names and data types of columns.
-If there is a need to change the data type of a column that is automatically determined by the system, the schema table needs to be modified and used as an argument in hdf5DS.
+• schema (optional): A table containing column names and types.
+To modify the data type of a column that is automatically determined by the system, the schema table needs to be modified and used as a parameter in loadHdf5.

-• dsNum: the number of data sources to be generated.
-HDF5DS will divide the whole table equally into dsNum tables.
+• dsNum (optional): The number of data sources to be generated.
+HDF5DS divides the whole table equally into dsNum tables.
 If not specified, it will generate one data source.

 Details